traggerET/simpleMessenger/README.md

 The app itself works like interactive menu manager:
 You choose options and fall down the next level of menu.

+Chat history will be written to specified file.

 ## How does it work?

 Server/Client communication is implemented via RPC connection.